arthurp1/gitsetup/README.md

-Script to automate initializing a git and github repo + initial commit
+Script to automate initializing a git and github repo including an initial initial commit

 Dependencies:
 * Python 2.7